-DOT&PF may use its own funds to purchase right of way prior to approval of the Environmental Document and may apply the purchase price (or if donated, the fair market value) toward its share of project costs if it meets the requirements of 23 CFR 710.501 (c).
+DOT&PF may use its own funds to purchase right of way prior to NEPA clearance and may apply the purchase price (or if donated, the fair market value) toward its share of project costs if it meets the requirements of 23 CFR 710.501 (c).
 This procedure is generally used to preserve a corridor for a future highway location, or to provide access management.
-While
+While the acquisition costs are not eligible for Federal-aid reimbursement, they may become eligible as a credit toward the State's share of a Federal-aid project.
+For that to happen, the following criteria apply:

-- property was lawfully obtained; - property was not parkland subject to 23 USC 138; - property was not subject to National Historic Preservation Act procedures under 54 USC 100101: - property was acquired in accordance with 49 CFR 24; - DOT&PF complied with the Title VI of the Civil Rights Act of 1964; - acquisition did not influence the environmental assessment for the project; and - property will be incorporated into a Federal-aid project.
+- property was lawfully obtained; - property was not parkland subject to 23 USC 138; - property was not subject to National Historic Preservation Act procedures under 54 USC 100101; - property was acquired in accordance with 49 CFR 24: - DOT&PF complied with the Title VI of the Civil Rights Act of 1964; - acquisition did not influence the environmental assessment for the project; and - property will be incorporated into a Federal-aid project.